 “In an extremly hierarchical company there is no culture of contradication.
 In such a situation it is not surprising that employees go directly to the media in a crisis situation.” – Hans Klaus

 Three Cases and a New Methodology

 Three workshop gave participants the opportunity to discuss new strategies and cases.
-Martin Jenewein showed the tools of cross-border litigation-pr and how they were used in the case of Dmitrij Firtasch when he was arrested by the FBI in Vienna.
+Martin Jenewein showed the tools of Litigation PR in international conflicts, using the case of Dmitrij Firtasch, who arrested by the FBI in Vienna, as an exmaple.
 Armin Sieber showed how communication strategy work in case of a plastic surgery clinic which had to face the challenge of damaged implants.
-Negotiation expert Daniel Hardegger and the design thinking experts Christian Schlimok and Andreas Huthwelker presented a new method called “The Map”, which was used the analyse the #keingeldfuerrechts campain in November-December 2016, initiated by Gerald Hensel.
-The method, which combines negotiation techniques, design thinking, strategic foresight and organisational analytics, allowed to gain insight how the various stakeholders during this crisis were connected and how the interacted with one another.
+Daniel Hardegger, Christian Schlimok and Andreas Huthwelker presented a new method called “The Map”, which was used the analyse the #keingeldfuerrechts campain in November-December 2016, initiated by Gerald Hensel.
+The method, which combines negotiation techniques, design thinking, strategic foresight and organisational analytics, allowed to gain insight how the various Stakeholders were connected and how the interacted with one another.